Sign in

 Students with disability

-Each year, the department visits a number of schools to verify their Census information.
+Each year, the department visits a number of schools to verify their census information.
 After assessing enrolment records, the department adjusts census information and funding where applicable.

 Under the Australian Education Regulations 2023, schools must participate in the Census Post Enumeration Exercise if they are selected.